systemd/systemd/docs/HACKING.md

 image for the host distro by default.
 Currently, the latest github commit is required. `mkosi` also requires systemd v253 (unreleased) or newer.
 If systemd v253 is not available, `mkosi` will automatically use executables from the systemd build directory if it's executed from the systemd repository root directory.
-It is sufficient to type `mkosi` in the systemd project directory to generate a disk image you can boot either in `systemd-nspawn` or in a UEFI-capable VM:
+First, run `mkosi genkey` to generate a key and certificate to be used for secure boot and verity signing.
+After that is done, it is sufficient to type `mkosi` in the systemd project directory to generate a disk image you can boot either in `systemd-nspawn` or in a UEFI-capable VM:

 ```sh
 $ sudo mkosi boot # nspawn still needs sudo for now